PetukkaS/petukkas.github.io/docs/01_matematiikka/lukiomatematiikka_aihepiiri_01/lukiomatematiikka_aihe_02.md

 ---
-title: Yliopistofysiikka aihe 01
+title: Lukiomatematiikka aihe 02
 layout: default
-parent: Yliopistofysiikka aihepiiri 01
+parent: Lukiomatematiikka aihepiiri 01
+grand_parent: Matematiikka
 katex: true
 ---

-Ensimmäinen yliopistofysiikan aihe.
+Toinen lukiomatematiikan aihe.

 This is an example of inline \\(\LaTeX\\).
 The following is Stokes' theorem in a `displaymath` environment: \$$\int_{\partial \Omega} \omega = \int_{\Omega} d\omega\$$